Overview of Kentucky Taxes

 Madison County

 Madison County is located in central Kentucky, southeast of the city of Lexington.
-Average effective property tax rates in Madison County are lower than those in nearby Fayette County.
-The average effective rate is 1.00%, meaning a person with an $150,000 home would pay an average of $1,500 in property taxes annually.
+Effective property tax rates in Madison County are lower than those in nearby Fayette County.
+The effective rate is 0.67%, meaning the median homeowner pays $1,796 per year in property taxes.

 Bullitt County